Food and Inflation: Truth and Consequences

 C. Bailey Ragan

-Dr. David E. Altig is senior vice president and director of research at the Federal Reserve Bank of Atlanta.
+Dr. David E. Altig is executive vice president and director of research at the Federal Reserve Bank of Atlanta.
 In addition to advising the Bank president on monetary policy and related matters, Dr. Altig oversees the Bank’s regional executives and the Bank’s research department.
-He also serves as a member of the Bank’s management and discount committees.